 Most people are aware that various laws and constitutional protections prevent officials in prisons and jails from actively abusing inmates.
 Fewer realize that many of these same laws actually require these officials to take action to prevent prisoners from being harmed.
 Indeed, a jail or prison, or staff members of the same, could be held liable for failure to protect inmates.
-If you or a loved one were injured in prison and the guards or staff did not prevent the injury, you could be eligible for substantial financial compensation.
+If you or a loved one were injured in prison and the guards or staff did not prevent the injury, you could be eligible for substantial financial compensation under police misconduct.
 It all starts with talking to the experienced civil rights attorneys of Hale & Monico.

 What Does “Failure To Protect” Mean?